ftoralesacosta/eJet_sPHENIX_NTupilizer/README.md

 The result will be an output root file with several histograms/TGraphs, and the TF1 correction function.
 Several PDFs of plots will also be generated.
 Apologies for any clutter.

-Additionally, all the machinery is in place to run your own Monte Carlo Production.
+All the machinery is in place to run your own Monte Carlo Production.
 The main Fun4All_

 # Changing Bins and Adding Dependencies